JoaoVCMiranda/JoaoVCMiranda.github.io/_posts/2024-05-27-shor-s-algorithm.md

 Hi there!

-So Shor's algorithm...
+So Shor's algorithm[^fn-nth-1]...
 I might have some notion of what is about and what is does, but _how it works_ is a completely different history.

 In this blog post I'm going to make some notes on what I've learned about the Shor's algorithm machinery.

 The overall "way of working" of Shor's Factoring Algorithm involves several steps.
-And among them the most critical ones are the _Quantum Phase Estimation_(QPE) and the _Inverse Quantum Fourrier Transform_(iQFT)
+And among them the most critical ones are the _Quantum Phase Estimation_(QPE) and the _Inverse Quantum Fourrier Transform_[^fn-nth-2](iQFT)

 When I started this blog post thought about explaining how these critical steps work and what are they for in relation to the Shor's algorithm in particular...
 But I've decided split these into some posts.
 And then futher reference it in a more concise summary.

 So this post will be just about the iQFT

-## Inverse Quantum Fourier Transform (iQFT)
+## Inverse Quantum Fourier Transform (iQFT)[^fn-nth-4]
 This algorithm is the basis for various quantum algorithms.
 At first, we might ask what is a Fourier Transform, how to apply it to quantum physics and why is it inverse!

-A Fourier transform is an operation which is done to a function in order to change it's domain to another one with some interesting properties.
+A Fourier transform[^fn-nth-3] is an operation which is done to a function in order to change it's domain to another one with some interesting properties.

 Eg. You can take the Fourier transform from the time domain of the audio of this video, and "convert" it to the frequency domain, and instead of having the waves that make my voice spread in time, you would have the frequencies(vibrations) that were used in the video, and the greater the amplitute, for longer you were exposed to this frequency in this video!